♦ Contents: ♦ About The Works ♦ Plot ♦ About this site ♦ Credits ♦

 Material created by me based on the official material includes: the backgrounds, the "under construction", "no image", and "shrug" graphics; the site button.

 No copyright infringement is intended!
-This site is for information and fun.
+This site is made for informative and entertainment purposes, without intention to profit off it.
 Please e-mail me if you need me to take anything down at lucidlunarbeast @ gmail . com.